Kicksaw-Consulting/simple-mockforce/README.md

-When using `@mock_salesforce`, do note that the `requests` library is being patched with `responses`, so any calls you make to any other APIs will fail unless you patch them yourself, or patch the code which invokes.
+When using `@mock_salesforce`, do note that the `requests` library is being patched with `responses`, so any calls you make to any other APIs will fail unless you patch them yourself, or patch the code which invokes said calls.